 Magnet Fishing Laws

 “This sounds fun and all, but is magnet fishing legal?”
 Well, we wouldn’t be writing about it if it wasn’t, but that’s not to say that you can do it everywhere.

-In the UK, it’s illegal to magnet fish in waters managed by the Canal & River Trust.
-This also covers any stretch of river managed by the trust.
+In the UK, it’s illegal to magnet fish in waters managed by the Canal & River Trust, which are most.
+That means you’ll most likely want to try magnet fishing from private property.
 In the US, magnet fishing is allowed everywhere except South Carolina, where laws on collecting submerged objects prohibit using any kind of lifting device other than your hands.